 Don’t Ignore The Signs

-With your daily roundabouts, it’s easy to ignore or disregard problems occurring inside the house.
-Naivety often leads to aggravation of difficulties especially with your teens, which is why it is essential to observe and recognize signs of distress before it ends in disaster.
-There are four signs that you can take note of:
+In most family therapy discussions, it’s easy to ignore or disregard problems occurring inside the house with your daily roundabouts.
+Naivety often leads to the aggravation of difficulties especially with your teens, which is why it is essential to observe and recognize signs of distress before it ends in disaster.
+There are four signs that you can take note of before you engage in family therapy:

 - Acting out or misbehavior due to underlying problems that require attention